ranjithkumarravikumar52/Java-sandbox/README.md

 * Questions to practice
     * [Link](https://docs.oracle.com/javase/tutorial/collections/interfaces/QandE/questions.html)
 ***
+#### Collections Interface
+* Conversion constructor returns a copy of the collection with a newly created instance variable pointing to the original object.
+In other words, changes in the copy will affect the original
+*
+***
 * Aggregate operations
 * Algorithms
 * All the main operations will be practiced using a sample project called "Seat Reservation System"